When you buy with our links, we may earn a commission. See how we work with brands

 This mattress is available in one firmness, 6 out of 10, with a medium-firm feel.
 For stomach sleepers, this firmness is still at that ideal balance of support and comfort, maintaining spinal alignment when sleeping on your belly.

 The Apex also uses zoning in its comfort material layers to create more pushback where it’s needed for stomach sleeping.
 The moderate sinkage it offers helps to promote proper spinal alignment when lying on your stomach.
-So, while the coil unit may not be zoned, the moderate sinkage and zoned foam layers achieve the same effect and creating great stomach sleeping support.
+So, while the coil unit may not be zoned, the moderate sinkage and zoned foam layers achieve the same effect and create great stomach sleeping support.

-In our performance tests, the Apex earned an overall score of 9.27, ranking the mattress in the top 7% of all mattresses tested to date.
+In our performance tests, the Apex earned an overall score of 9.27, ranking the mattress in the top 6% of all mattresses tested to date.
 Looking exclusively at memory foam hybrids, the Apex is the #1 best memory foam hybrid we’ve tested to date.

 Click here to read the full Glacier Apex review.